1955m/Svelte_buildScript/README.md

    - Build the Svelte project
    - Create a systemd service for running the Svelte application
    - Install and configure Nginx as a reverse proxy
-   - Create an `update_sveltekit.sh` script for updating the project with new changes from Git
+   - Create an `update.sh` script for updating the project with new changes from Git

 9. Once the script finishes executing, your Svelte project will be set up and running on the EC2 instance.